keithbuhler/keithbuhler.github.io/slideshows/business3util.md

 5. Utilitarianism has ancient roots in Epicurus
 6. Utilitarianism is a form of consequentialism, where right and wrong are determined by the consequences of one’s action or character, not the action or character itself.
 7. Utilitarianism has several modern forms
-8. Utilitarianism is criticized for being unjust, impractical, and amoral.
+8. Utilitarianism is criticized for being unjust, impractical, or amoral.

 </section><section data-markdown>